 2022: HIV Hero Award (jointly with Julie Bates AO) presented by Positive Life NSW, ACON LGBTIQ+ Community Awards

 2020: AChSHM Award for Outstanding Contribution to the Discipline of Sexual Health Medicine, RACP

-2016: Inaugural ASHA Distinguished Services to Sexual Health Award, Australasian Sexual Health Alliance.
+2016: Inaugural ASRHA Distinguished Services to Sexual Health Award, Australasian Sexual and Reproductive Health Alliance.

 2016: Fellowship of the Australian Academy of Health and Medical Sciences.